GNOME/librsvg/rsvg-convert.rst

    and make the neccesary corrections, if there are any errors.

 ..
-The comment below is used as a marker by `ci/check_rsvg_convert_options.rs`.
+The comment below is used as a marker by `ci/check-rsvg-convert-options`.
-   If the comment is modfied, please ensure the module is updated accordingly.
+   If the comment is modfied, please ensure the crate is updated accordingly.

 ..
 START OF OPTIONS